 It is a very friendly atmosphere.
 The astronomers who participate with their telescopes are always happy to share their passion for astronomy with each other and with anyone who decides to join them for the evening.
 The public is welcome to attend, learning a little something about telescopes and the skies and hopefully developing an excitement about astronomy.

-Star Gazing at Santa Margarita Lake: The entrance to the Lake is about ½ mile east of the KOA campground.
+Join us for star gazing at Santa Margarita Lake!
+The entrance to the Lake is about ½ mile east of the KOA campground.
 Here’s a map that shows how to get there from the KOA.
 There is no parking or entrance fee, and there are restrooms located nearby.

 Be sure to get on our email list so you can get the latest information for star gazing!